claustromaniac/poop/README.md

 Why do I say this is safe?
 Because this only touches `GET` requests (and preflight requests for `GET` requests), and when it does, it always sets the `Access-Control-Allow-Origin` to `*`.
 When a request is altered this way, it only succeeds as long as it was not flagged as having credentials.
 Firefox aborts the request and throws a (healthy) yellow warning in the console otherwise.

 Ideally, I would like professionals to let me know if there are any potential dangers I'm overlooking, but that would be quite a luxury.
 The only potential risks I can imagine are related to badly configured and/or outdated servers, but those risks are inherent to the servers themselves anyway.
-I suppose this extension would at worst aggravate those risks in some **very** specific scenarios, maybe.
+I suppose this extension would at worst aggravate those risks in some **very** specific (unlikely) scenarios.

 If you want to minimize (or even eliminate) those theoretical risks (which would exist even without this extension), enable first-party isolation and/or use containers.